apache/gravitino/docs/security.md

 If users choose to enable HTTPS, Gravitino won't provide the ability of HTTP service.

-Both Gravitino server and Iceberg REST service can configure HTTPS.
+Both the Gravitino server and Iceberg REST service can configure HTTPS.

 ### Gravitino server's configuration